EuroCRIS/CASRAI-Dictionairies/Objects/Data Set.md

 ## Short definition
 A series of structured observations, measurements or facts identified from the research which can be stored in a database medium.
 ## Fields
-(following a description of Data Set in the [Outputs - Other](../Templates/Outputs%20-%20Other.md) template):
 [Title](../Object-Fields/Data%20Set/Title.md),
 [Description](../Object-Fields/Data%20Set/Description.md),
 [Location Lodged](../Object-Fields/Data%20Set/Location%20Lodged.md),